msvdpriya/AirDesk/README.md

 # AirDesk Airtable Block

-Block that helps prioritise support tickets based on urgency of the issue by performing sentiment analysis on the ticket description.
+An end-to-end Customer Service Block that helps prioritise support tickets based on urgency of the issue by performing sentiment analysis on the ticket description.

 ## Inspiration